 Your worst nightmare.
 You’ve faithfully paid your life insurance premiums for decades to protect your family.
 You pass away and now the time has come for your family to get financial protection with your policy’s death benefit.
 So, will the life insurance company pay out the claim to your loved ones?
-Do life insurance companies pay out claims?
+Do the top life insurance companies pay out claims?
 In most cases, the claim will be paid unless you’ve overlooked some of the clauses that might prevent payment.
 This goes for the big companies as well as the “small” ones.

 We are going to discuss how to make sure your policy will pay out when the time comes and why the company might deny a claim.
 We will also discuss what recourse, if any, might be available to your loved ones to make sure they receive the death benefit.